 But everybody knows this.
 Even a roadside beggar can deliver a presentation on problems in present day India, provided he gets paid for his services.
 Therefore, I won’t talk about those same old chants of issues that is being discussed everywhere, ranging from a public toilet to the peaks of skyscrapers.

-I will talk about the power of public participation in changing the face and fate of the country.
+I will talk about the power of public participation in changing the face and fate of the country of our dreams.
 I sometimes wonder if we actually care for these problems or these are mere a trail of topics that provide food for our bus-ride discussions, roadside gossips and lunchtime jokes.

 Talking a lot about issues but doing nothing is the favourite pastime of public; surprisingly every discussion ending with damning government.